 That doesn’t mean that you have to get your camera and tripod out during every fun moment, but even a cool selfie with the mobile phone can evoke just as many memories (even more) than a staged photo.

 The nice thing about this is that you can enjoy those wonderful moments over and over after the trip, either by scrolling in your mobile phone, in a self-made photo book or by prints on your wall.
+If you are planning to share you photos on social media, don’t forget to use a fun travel quote as caption.

 8. Time for romance